Zeid-Hazboun/entropic_case/README.md

 ## Conclusion

 This project successfully implements a system to scrape, classify, and summarize case studies related to the decarbonization of industrial heat.
 By leveraging modern NLP techniques, such as TF-IDF for classification and Pegasus for summarization, the solution provides efficient and explainable results.
-Future improvements could involve fine-tuning the summarization model for domain-specific text and exploring more advanced classification techniques (possibly training a model of its own to classify this if enough data is available).
+Future improvements could involve fine-tuning the summarization model for domain-specific text and exploring more advanced classification techniques.
+If enough data is available, training a custom classification model could also be considered.